 Stamp with StazOn ink.
 The sheet on the left is brass, the sheet on the right is copper.

 Keep the ferric chloride in the garage with the other household chemicals.
 Suspend your metal in a plastic tray in the ferric chloride.
 3 hours later you wash with baking soda and water and it's done.
+Below is another project I did - a mini book inspired by Janet Loomis in the Spring issue of Belle Armoire Jewelry.

 I found it's not easy to stamp on metal, it's very slippery.
 They have this product called StazOn remover that easily removes your image, which I must have done about 6 times before I got a clean image.
 And working with the ferric chloride is kinda scary - something that can eat away at metal is strong stuff, but it works!
 I like working with small pieces the best.